connervieira/Predator/CONFIGURATION.md

         - `notification_sound` is the sound played when a valid plate is detected in real-time mode, and the plate is not in an alert database.
         - `alert_sound` is the sound played when a valid plate is detected, and the plate is in an alert database.
 - `saving` contains settings related to information logging while operating in real-time mode.
-    - `license_plates` is a boolean that determines whether or not Predator will log the license plates it detects.
+    - `license_plates` is a string that determines the JSON file name will use to save the license plates it detects in real-time mode.
+        - This file is created in the working directory.
+        - When this value is left as a blank string, license plate logging will be disabled.
+        - Example: `"plate_history.json"`
     - `object_recognition` is a boolean that determines whether or not Predator will log the objects it detects when object recognition is enabled.
     - `images` is a boolean that determines whether or not Predator will save every image it captures, instead of repeatedly overwriting a single image.
 - `push_notifications`